minicomp/ed/documentation.md

 ## Installing Ed: Robust

 The first step to install Ed is to download the source files from GitHub.
 To do so you must have git installed on your computer.
-You probably have git already, but if you don't, here are [some great instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get you started.
-Mac users may want to ensure they have [Xcode](https://developer.apple.com/xcode/) and its command line tools installed.
+You probably have git already, but if you don't, the easiest way is probably to install [Github Desktop](https://desktop.github.com/) (even though we will be using git and github from the terminal in this tutorial).
+Mac users may want to ensure they have [Xcode](https://developer.apple.com/xcode/) and its command line tools installed as well.
 To check if git is running on your system enter the following line on your terminal (remember to ignore the $):

 ~~~ bash
 $ git --version